Visa policy of the United States: Visa Waiver Program

-Visa waiver programs of Guam and the Northern Mariana Islands
+Visa waiver program of Guam and the Northern Mariana Islands

-Although the visa policy of the U.S. also applies to the U.S. territories of Guam and the Northern Mariana Islands, both territories have additional visa waiver programs for certain nationalities.
-The Guam–CNMI Visa Waiver Program, first enacted in October 1988 and periodically amended, permits nationals from 12 countries in Asia, Europe and Oceania to enter Guam and the Northern Mariana Islands as tourists for up to 45 days without the need to obtain a U.S. visa or ESTA.
-A parole policy also allows nationals of China visa-free access to the Northern Mariana Islands for up to 14 days.
+Although the visa policy of the United States also applies to the U.S. territories of Guam and the Northern Mariana Islands, both territories have an additional visa waiver program for certain nationalities.
+The Guam–CNMI Visa Waiver Program, first enacted in October 1988 and periodically amended, permits nationals of 12 countries to visit Guam and the Northern Mariana Islands for up to 45 days, and nationals of China to visit the Northern Mariana Islands for up to 14 days, for tourism or business, without the need to obtain a U.S. visa.

 Travelers with a visa or ESTA are admitted to the territories in accordance with the terms of the visa or ESTA.

+Travelers using the Guam–CNMI Visa Waiver Program are required to obtain a Guam–CNMI Electronic Travel Authorization (G-CNMI ETA), similar to ESTA.
+This authorization is valid for up to two years (one year for nationals of China), or until the traveler's passport expires (six months before the passport expires, for nationals of Brunei, China and Nauru), whichever comes first, and it is valid for multiple entries during this period.
+This authorization does not require a fee.

-Travelers using the Guam–CNMI Visa Waiver Program or the parole are required to complete an I-736 form (online as of February 2018), hold a machine-readable passport and nonrefundable return ticket, and are not permitted to travel to other parts of the United States.
-Because of special visa categories for the Northern Mariana Islands' foreign workers, traveling between Guam and the Northern Mariana Islands still requires a full immigration inspection, and all visitors departing Guam or Northern Mariana Islands are inspected regardless of final destination.
+Travelers using this program must also hold a machine-readable passport and nonrefundable return ticket, and are not permitted to travel to other parts of the United States.
+Because of work visas and waivers specific to the Northern Mariana Islands, traveling between Guam and the Northern Mariana Islands still requires a full immigration inspection, and all visitors departing Guam or Northern Mariana Islands are inspected regardless of final destination.

 American Samoa

 U.S. visa policy does not apply to the territory of American Samoa, as it has its own entry requirements and maintains control of its own borders.
-Hence, neither a U.S. visa nor an ESTA can be used to enter American Samoa.
-If required, an entry permit or electronic authorization (OK Board) must be obtained from the Department of Legal Affairs of American Samoa.
+If required, a visitor permit must be obtained from the American Samoa Department of Legal Affairs.

-U.S. nationals may remain indefinitely in American Samoa.
-To enter, they must present a U.S. passport, or apply online for an electronic authorization providing a copy of their birth certificate, identification card and itinerary.
-If they cannot present their original or certified birth certificate and valid identification, the application requires a fee of US$50 for verification of vital records.
+To travel to American Samoa, U.S. nationals must present a valid U.S. passport or travel document, or a certified birth certificate in combination with a valid identification card.
+Alternatively, they may apply online for an electronic authorization providing a copy of their birth certificate or expired travel document, a copy of their identification card, itinerary, and a fee of US$50 for verification of vital records.

-Nationals of countries in the Entry Permit Waiver Program (EPWP) may visit for up to 30 days without an entry permit.
-However, if arriving by air, they must apply online for an electronic authorization called "OK to Board" or "OK Board", at least 48 hours before travel, providing a biometric passport and itinerary.
-They must also pay a fee of US$20, before travel or on arrival.